collective/collective.developermanual/source/troubleshooting/exceptions.rst

 Answer:

 You have ``i18n:attributes="title; description"`` in your portlets.xml.
-Remove it or declare i18n namespace in XML.
+Remove it or declare i18n namespace in XML like this: ``<portlets xmlns:i18n="http://namespaces.zope.org/i18n">``.
+Similar applies for actions.xml, etc.

 ImportError: Couldn't import ZPublisherEventsBackport
 -----------------------------------------------------